Searching, Sorting, and Cake Cutting in Rounds: Introduction

+Parallel complexity is a fundamental concept with a long history in areas such as sorting and optimization; see, e.g. \cite{NEMIROVSKI} on the parallel complexity of optimization and more recent results on submodular optimization~\cite{BalkanskiS18}.
+An overview on parallel sorting algorithms is given in the book \cite{Akl_book} and many works on sorting and selection in rounds~ \cite{Val75,pippenger1987sorting,bollobas1988sorting,alon1986tight,wigderson1999expanders,GasarchGK03}, aiming to understand the tradeoffs between the number of rounds of interaction and the query complexity.

-Valiant \cite{Val75} initiated the study of parallelism using the number of comparisons as a complexity measure and showed that $p$ processor parallelism can offer speedups of at least $O\bigl(\frac{p}{\log \log p}\bigr)$ for problems such as sorting and finding the maximum of a list of $n>p$ elements.
+\cite{Val75} initiated the study of parallelism using the number of comparisons as a complexity measure and showed that $p$ processor parallelism can offer speedups of at least $O\bigl(\frac{p}{\log \log p}\bigr)$ for problems such as sorting and finding the maximum of a list of $n>p$ elements.
 The connection to the problem of sorting in rounds is straight-forwards since one parallel step of the $p$ processors (e.g. $p$ comparisons performed in parallel) can be viewed as one round of computations.
-H{\"a}ggkvist and Hell \cite{haggkvist1981parallel} showed that $O\Bigl(n^{\frac{3\cdot2^{k-1}-1}{2^k-1}}\log{n}\Bigr)$ comparisons suffice to sort an array in $k$ rounds.